johnpcarter/JcAPITools/README.md

 If your packages directory is already under version control

-*$git submodule add https://github.com/johnpcarter/JcAPITools.git JcAPITools.git*
+*$git submodule add https://github.com/johnpcarter/JcAPITools.git JcAPITools*

 or if you are not, then simply clone the repository